MLstate/opa-watch/README.md

 `opa-watch --src-dir path/opa_project --command "build_command" --command "killall launch.exe" --comand "launch.exe"`

 ## How to use specific opa options without specifying `--command`?

 You can use `--opa-opt`.
 For instance if your project is in classic syntax:
 `opa-watch --src-dir path/opa_project --opa-opt "--parser classic"`

 ## How to avoid the `--src-dir` option?

 The current directory will be use if `--src-dir` is omitted.

 ## Are Mac and Windows supported?

 *opa-watch* should work but the notification feature is not working yet.

 ## Can notification appeared in my favorite text editor?

 We plan to support notification in emacs and Sublime Text, and to provide a simple way to have it on other editor.

-## Can I make opa-watch better?
-With pleasure.
+# Contributing

+*opa-watch* is released under the MIT license.

 Please contribute bug fixes, doc fixes and new features!

-## What is the license?
-*opa-watch* is released under the MIT license.